 HOW DO I JOIN (OR BUILD) A COMMUNITY OF HEALTHCARE DELIVERY SCIENCE?

 Being part of a community helps all of us grow, succeed, feel welcomed, and thrive.
 Regardless of whether you are just starting off in healthcare or are a senior leader in a health system, we all need a community.
 Because healthcare delivery science is a still-emerging field, however, finding this community can require some effort.
 In particular, those working on healthcare delivery science tend to be bridging leaders between healthcare operations and healthcare research.
 David Brooks wrote an article in The New York Times with the headline “At the Edge of Inside,” which focused on exactly this issue.
 Although Brooks was writing about the political landscape, his words describe the challenges of healthcare delivery science, too.
 You should read his whole article, but a particularly relevant passage is:1

 In any organization there are some people who serve at the core.
 These insiders are in the rooms when the decisions are made….
 Then there are outsiders.
 They throw missiles from beyond the walls.
 They are untouched by internal loyalties … But there’s also a third position in any organization: those who are at the edge of the inside.
-These people are within the organization, but ...
+These people are within the ...